Bathroom,Hammam style

-The existing bathroom ‘did not really have any Mallorquin detailing.
-That is one of the reasons we wanted to renovate – to make it feel more original,’ says the homeowner.
-Hence the choice of local Binissalem stone for the basin and shower enclosure floor, which features a handmade elevated stone rim detail to prevent water from overflowing onto the rest of the bathroom floor.
-Tadelakt plaster – a traditional lime-based stucco from Marrakech – is used for the rest of the floors and on the walls, adding to the vernacular feel of the room.
-A smart (and invisible) modern update was the addition of under-floor heating, which is very useful during autumn and winter, as Mallorca’s winters are rainy and can be quite cold.
-The towel rail is heated too.
+The existing bathroom didn’t really have the essence of Majorcan décor.
+“That’s one of the reasons we wanted to renovate – to bring back authenticity,” explains the owner.
+Hence the choice of local Binissalem stone for the basin and shower tray, which has a high lip to prevent water from overflowing onto the bathroom floor.
+Tadelakt plaster, a traditional Marrakech lime-based stucco, is used on the floors and walls, accentuating the room’s indigenous look.
+The addition of underfloor heating is a very nice touch, as the decor is not harsh and it’s very useful during the autumn and winter, as Mallorca winters are rainy and cold; The heated towel rail is fitted with a radiator;

-Extras ranging from glassware to towels and robes add a final decorative layer; in this bathroom, these include locally sourced glass tumblers and handmade cotton hammam towels.
-Toiletries are decanted into simple, unmarked containers in keeping with the pared-back overall look of the space.
+Tastefully choose glassware, towels and bath towels to match the décor; in this bathroom, these include locally sourced glass and handmade cotton hammam towels.
+Toiletries are housed in simple containers made of glass; in keeping with the clean lines of the space;

 Facebook